davghouse/WordamentPractice/README.md

 wordament-practice
 ==================

-Wordament-based desktop app for some single-player practice.
+(English) Wordament-based desktop app for single-player practice.
 I think you need .NET 4.5 for this to run.

 Latest release [here](https://github.com/davghouse/wordament-practice/releases/tag/v1.0.0).
 I am working on this as an introduction to C#/.NET/WPF/XAML.